YoloNomy/YoloNomy.github.io/_thermo/statistical/entropy-max.md

 <details markdown="1">
 <summary><strong>Exercice :</strong> think about other observational constraints you could add to the biased die to refine the estimation of it's probability distribution.
-Try to add them in the code and see how it changes the figure of $p_i$  </summary>
+Try to add them in the code and see how it changes the curve of $p_i$  </summary>

 For the case of a biased die, we can not look at other observables than $i$ to constraint their average value.